Are You Maximizing Your Passive Training Sonar Data? – Part 2

 It is important to let training graduates know that this type of evaluation will be used, especially once they return to work.
 This sets the stage for openness and increases the likelihood of application.
 For more about application of learned material, we recommend reading Transferring Learning to Behavior

-The best way to learn all of the tips and techniques for applying the Kirkpatrick Model to your training evaluation is to attend the Kirkpatrick Four Levels® Evaluation Certification Program.
-In the meantime, we invite you to view our free recorded webinar, Meaningful Training Evaluation: It Isn’t so Complicated.
+The best way to learn all of the tips and techniques for applying the Kirkpatrick Model to your training evaluation is to attend the Kirkpatrick Four Levels® Evaluation Certification Program

 Don’t Miss a Feature